research-library/biotech/notes.md

 **Design targets:**

-- **Mitochondrial supplementation.** Synthetic compartments capable of performing electron transport chain reactions could be deployed in cells with mitochondrial dysfunction.
+- **Mitochondrial supplementation.** Synthetic compartments that augment mitochondrial function—for example, by providing antioxidant enzymatic activity or supplementing specific metabolic reactions—could be deployed in cells with mitochondrial dysfunction.
 This is relevant to aging, Parkinson's disease, and metabolic syndrome.
-Dipeptide coacervates have been demonstrated as membraneless artificial organelles capable of hosting bioorthogonal catalysis [Cao et al., 2024].
+Full reconstitution of the electron transport chain in synthetic compartments remains an unsolved challenge due to the complexity of membrane-embedded protein complexes I–V and the requirement for a proton motive force.
+However, partial metabolic supplementation is more tractable: dipeptide coacervates have been demonstrated as membraneless artificial organelles capable of hosting bioorthogonal catalysis [Cao et al., 2024], and Wang et al. showed that artificial organelles derived from neural stem cells can improve oxidative phosphorylation [Wang et al., 2024].

 - **Lysosomal augmentation.** Engineered vesicles with enhanced proteolytic capability could clear misfolded protein aggregates (amyloid-beta, alpha-synuclein, tau) that native lysosomes fail to process.
-Giant organelle vesicles have been used to study intracellular membrane mechanics, providing a platform for designing such structures [Santinho et al., 2024].
+Understanding the mechanical and biophysical properties of intracellular membranes is a prerequisite for designing such vesicles; giant organelle vesicles have been developed to study these properties [Santinho et al., 2024], though the design of functional proteolytic artificial lysosomes remains an open challenge.

-- **Stimuli-responsive synthetic organelles.** Vesicles that activate in response to specific intracellular signals (pH shifts, ROS accumulation, calcium flux) could provide on-demand therapeutic activity [Gispert et al., 2022].
+- **Stimuli-responsive synthetic organelles.** Vesicles that activate in response to specific environmental signals could provide on-demand therapeutic activity.
+Gispert et al. demonstrated stimuli-responsive vesicles as distributed artificial organelles in bacterial systems [Gispert et al., 2022].
+Translating this concept to mammalian intracellular environments—where relevant triggers include pH shifts, ROS accumulation, and calcium flux—remains an active area of research with additional engineering challenges including endosomal escape and cytoplasmic stability.

 **Open questions:**
-- Long-term stability inside human cells (weeks to months)
+- Long-term stability inside human cells (weeks to months) — most demonstrations are in vitro over hours to days
-- Immune evasion and biocompatibility of synthetic compartments
+- Immune evasion and biocompatibility of synthetic compartments in vivo
-- Scalable manufacturing of organelle-scale structures
+- Scalable manufacturing of organelle-scale structures with batch-to-batch consistency
+- Endosomal escape: ensuring delivered artificial organelles reach the cytoplasm rather than being degraded in lysosomes

 ### 3.2 Precision Gene Editing for Cellular Repair